vercel/next.js/docs/deployment.md

 `next build` generates an optimized version of your application for production.
 This standard output includes:

 - HTML files for pages using `getStaticProps` or [Automatic Static Optimization](/docs/advanced-features/automatic-static-optimization.md)
-- CSS files for global styles or for individually scoped styles.
+- CSS files for global styles or for individually scoped styles
-- JavaScript for pre-rendering dynamic content from the Next.js server.
+- JavaScript for pre-rendering dynamic content from the Next.js server
-- JavaScript for interactivity on the client-side through React.
+- JavaScript for interactivity on the client-side through React

 This output is generated inside the `.next` folder:

 - `.next/chunks/pages` – Each JavaScript file inside this folder relates to the route with the same name.
-For example, `.next/chunks/pages/about.js` would be the JavaScript chunk loaded when viewing the `/about` route in your application.
+For example, `.next/chunks/pages/about.js` would be the JavaScript chunk loaded when viewing the `/about` route in your application
-- `.next/static/media` – Statically import images from `next/image` are hashed and copied here.
+- `.next/static/media` – Statically import images from `next/image` are hashed and copied here
-- `.next/static/css` – Global CSS files for all pages in your application.
+- `.next/static/css` – Global CSS files for all pages in your application
 - `.next/server/pages` – The HTML and JavaScript entry points prerendered from the server.
-The `.nft.json` files are used to understand how to [bundle dependencies](/docs/advanced-features/output-file-tracing.md).
+The `.nft.json` files are used to understand how to [bundle dependencies](/docs/advanced-features/output-file-tracing.md)
-- `.next/server/chunks` – Shared JavaScript chunks used in multiple places throughout your application.
+- `.next/server/chunks` – Shared JavaScript chunks used in multiple places throughout your application
 - `.next/cache` – Output for the build cache and cached images, responses, and pages from the Next.js server.
-Using a cache helps decrease build times and improve performance of loading images.
+Using a cache helps decrease build times and improve performance of loading images

 All JavaScript code inside `.next` has been **compiled** and browser bundles have been **minified** to help achieve the best performance and support [all modern browsers](/docs/basic-features/supported-browsers-features.md).